EvanDufraisse/RL_assignment/README.md

 # ml_assignement_4

+The code is in python 3xx

+I use a Jupyter Notebook to import classes and algorithms, as well as to plot.

 **Forest_Management_mdp.py** Contains the class to initialize the Forest Management problem
 **Tictactoe_mdp.py** Contains  the class to initialize the Tictactoe problems